BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 2- Scanpy generated h5ad is highly recommended.

-3- The values in adata.X should be normalized (It is recommended to use sc.pp.normalize_per_cell)
+3- The values in adata.X should be normalized (It is recommended to use sc.pp.normalize_per_cell).

+4- Genes should be stored as official gene symbols (HGNC official gene symbols).

 # Output: